Benjamin Moore Cedar Key: Paint Color Review

 When it comes to choosing the best neutral paint color for your home, it’s often a toss-up between beige and taupe.
-But what if you could get the BENEFITS of both without committing 100% to either?
-YOU CAN, which is why we’re taking an up-close and personal look at Benjamin Moore Cedar Key – one of my FAVOURITE color ninjas.
+But what if you could get the benefits of both without committing 100% to either?
+YOU CAN, which is why we’re taking an up-close and personal look at Benjamin Moore Cedar Key – one of my favorite color ninjas.

 In the very depths of its heart, Cedar Key is a BEIGE paint color.
-However, unlike traditional beige paint colors which can flash overly warm, Cedar Key looks like it’s been lightly dipped in gray, giving it a slightly taupe look.
+However, unlike traditional beige paint colors, which can flash overly warm, Cedar Key looks like it’s been lightly dusted with gray, giving it a slightly taupe look.

 If you have a south-facing room or one with western afternoon sunshine, expect Cedar Key to look a bit more beige than usual.
-HOWEVER, in a north-facing room or a room with flatter, duller light, Cedar Key leans into taupe, losing some of its orange-beige looks.
+However, in a north-facing room or a room with flatter, duller light, Cedar Key might lean a touch more taupe, losing some of its orange-beige look.

 North, East, South, West – Which Paint Color is the Best?